 The oldest human traces in the area is dated 10,000 BC.
-The oldest known permanent settlements is from around 6500 BC.
+The oldest known permanent settlements are from around 6500 BC.

 The Arab attacks in the 7th century BC caused the region to lose population and to leave Sagalassos.

 Roman Emperor Hadrian gave Sagalassos the title metropolis city of the state of Pisidia.
-And than, the largest monuments in this ancient city are built.
+And then, the largest monuments in this ancient city are built.

 Buildings in Sagalassos

-There is a Roman bath complex, a theatre, a library and urban mansion with more than 80 rooms in the City.
+There is a Roman bath complex, a theatre, a library, and an urban mansion with more than 80 rooms in the City.
 You can see the structures in the ancient city on the map below.